fastapi/fastapi/docs/en/docs/contributing.md

 ## Developing

-If you already cloned the repository and you know that you need to deep dive in the code, here are some guidelines to set up your environment.
+If you already cloned the repository, and you know that you need to deep dive in the code, here are some guidelines to set up your environment.

 ### Virtual environment with `venv`